prestia/fiddly/beat/using-the-gathers-radio.md

 ---
 ## Intro

-As far as I can tell, there were two main Gathers head units available in the Honda Beat.
-The GXC-8200SF and the GXC-8290SF.
+As far as I can tell, there were two Gathers head units available in the Honda Beat: the GXC-8200SF and the GXC-8290SF.

 ### GXC-8200SF